-- 8.1 The Capital Programme is set by the Council and may be funded by sale proceeds from the disposal of assets (capital receipts), external grants and contributions, directly from revenue or from borrowing. - 8.2 Capital projects will be scored on the following criteria: - 1 Health and Safety compliance - 2 Essential to keep operational assets open - 3 Fit with the Council's Delivery Plans for 'A Plan for West Devon' - 4 To rationalise service delivery or service improvement - o 5 To generate income, capital value or to reduce revenue costs - 8.3 It is important that future bids for capital are aligned with the review of the thematic delivery plans and aims within 'A Plan for West Devon'. - 8.4 The outline capital bids (for information only) are set out in Appendix D alongside ways the Capital Programme could be financed for modelling purposes.
-They currently total £905,000.
-Full Business cases for each of the Capital Bids will be presented to Members as part of the January cycle of budget reports.
-The current proposals are currently in outline only and much fuller information will be presented to Members in the next cycle of budget reports.
-By early January, the Local Government Finance Settlement will be known and the Council will be clearer on the amount of funding that will be available to fund potential Capital Programme bids.
+- 8.1 The Capital Programme is set by the Council and may be funded by sale proceeds from the disposal of assets (capital receipts), external grants and contributions, directly from revenue or from borrowing.
+The Capital Budget Proposals for 2023/24 will be a separate report to the Hub Committee in December 2022. - 8.2 Capital projects will be scored on the following criteria: - Health and Safety compliance - Essential to keep operational assets open - o Fit with the Council's Delivery Plans for 'A Plan for West Devon' - o To rationalise service delivery or service improvement - o To generate income, capital value or to reduce revenue costs

+8.3 It is important that future bids for capital are aligned with the review of the thematic delivery plans and aims within 'A Plan for West Devon'.